 Dashboards are embedded analytics tools that visually display data patterns for analysis, presentation, and easy understanding.
 Dashboards can consist of pie graphs or charts, bar or line graphs, scatter plots, color-coded maps, or any other kind of visual data presentation.
 Some of their key features include drag-and-drop capabilities, data blending features, and database plug-ins.

 What else you should be looking for is the possibility to integrate all the apps that your team already uses under the same roof.
 By connecting your apps, you ensure an uninterrupted flow between them – get your tasks, chats, projects, and more in the same place automatically.

 Tie together information and documentation between departments, coordinate and collaborate with teammates harmoniously.
-Go beyond data analysis by having a full BI tool plus project management, content integration, goals & strategies, and more that produce extraordinary results that drive business growth.Categories: Business Intelligence, Collaboration, Data Analytics, Team Productivity
+Go beyond data analysis by having a full BI tool plus project management, content integration, goals & strategies, and more that produce extraordinary results that drive business growth.Categories: Collaboration, Data Analytics, Team Productivity